 These are Herculean numbers under almost any scenario.
 Consider that in the last 100 years, just nine (depending on your math) electors have been "faithless" and voted for someone other than the person pledged to support.
 Granted, no such concerted effort has been made to change electors' minds.
 Robert M. Alexander has surveyed presidential electors and discovered that serious lobbying efforts have occurred before, and that about 10% of electors in previous elections have considered voting for someone else--but did not do so.

 Fourth, a few states purport to bind their electors to the individuals they are pledged to support.
-I've argued such laws are unconstitutional and should be repealed.
+I've argued such laws may well be unconstitutional and should be repealed.
 But as they are on the books, it would either limit the pool of possible electors who could change their minds or stir litigation, possibly in multiple states, that would inspire even greater complexity, particularly if Congress is faced with multiple slates of electors.

 In short, there is no realistic chance that the Electoral College will change the result of this election.
 This is different than saying it is not legally possible; as I've noted and defended repeatedly, electors are permitted to vote for whomever they desire--it is that there is essentially no likelihood enough of the would do so in such a way to change the outcome of the election.
 Circumstances change, of course, and something might still inspire a significant number of electors to change their minds and vote for someone else.
 But the odds are low.
 And we have fairly settled expectations that our electors will not be "faithless," something unlikely to change in the weeks ahead.